-As communities develop, the additional roads, buildings and parking lots create impervious surfaces which prevent rain from being slowly absorbed into the ground and replenishing streams and the local water table.
-Instead, the water accumulates and becomes runoff, moving quickly across impervious surfaces where it collects pollutants and is eventually discharged in high volumes to storm drains and streams.
-This rapid flow of water contributes to flooding, and as more impervious surfaces are created, the more this effect is compounded.
+As communities develop, the additional roads, buildings and parking lots constructed create impervious surfaces which prevents rain from being absorbed into the ground naturally and replenishing the local water table.
+Instead, the water is often collected from large areas and channelled away where it collects pollutants from asphalt surfaces and is discharged in high-volumes elsewhere.
+This channelization of water contributes to flooding, and as more impervious surfaces are created, the more this effect is compounded.
 Open space areas conversely provide places for rain to be absorbed back into the ground naturally.
 Likewise, wetlands and floodplains provide stormwater storage areas which temporarily hold rain water and mitigate the flow into developed areas.